wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-quick-create-portal.md

     - a name for the VM
     - a username for the Admin User
     - the Authentication Type set to **SSH public key**
-    - your SSH public Key as a string (by default, from your `~/.ssh/` directory)
+    - your SSH public Key as a string (from your `~/.ssh/` directory)
-    - a resource group name (to create a new deployment group) or select an existing group
+    - a resource group name or select an existing group

     and Click **OK** to continue and choose the VM size; it should look something like the following: